 Meningitis is a serious condition that is most commonly found in children and young people.
 As the incidence of meningococcal W (Men W) disease is increasing in Scotland and across the rest of the UK, we are working closely with our public health colleagues at NHS Greater Glasgow and Clyde to keep you informed.

-If you are aged 16-25, attending university for the first time and have not already received a dose of MenACWY vaccine since August 2015 from your GP or at school, you are asked to attend a vaccination session on campus.
+If you are aged 16-25, attending university for the first time and have not already received a dose of MenACWY vaccine since August 2015 from your GP please arrange an appointment with your GP to get this done.
 It takes less than two minutes to get the vaccine, but it could save your life.

 What is Meningitis?